The busiest hours chart

 - Scheduling events: identify your peak windows and schedule events there, maximising attendance without extra promotion

-- Maintenance windows: identify the consistently darkest cells and schedule restarts there, minimising disruption to active players
+- Maintenance windows: find your consistently quietest hours and schedule restarts there, minimising disruption to active players

 - Understanding your audience: if weekday evenings are your peak, your community is likely school-age or working adults in a similar timezone